What is a Registered Agent in Delaware?

 -

-Yes, the address of your Delaware Registered Agent can be the office of a commercial registered agent service, provided the service is authorized to conduct business in Delaware and has a physical office in the state.
+Yes, the address of your Delaware Statutory Agent can be the office of a commercial registered agent service, provided the service is authorized to conduct business in Delaware and has a physical office in the state.

 -